Solitary Struggles in a World on Fire: The End of the Ocean , by Maja Lunde

 Recent Comments

-- mspence on Star Trek: Picard Gets Officially Renewed for Season 2 1 hour ago

-- Brandy Ream on Introducing the Star Trek: Voyager Rewatch!
-2 hours ago
+- Havi on Oathbringer Reread: Chapter One Hundred and Eleven 2 hours ago

-- vulcronos on Oathbringer Reread: Chapter One Hundred and Eleven 2 hours ago
+- Andrew Higgins on Oathbringer Reread: Chapter One Hundred and Eleven 2 hours ago

-- JohnG on Why Did Aslan Have to Die?
-Theories of Atonement in Narnia 2 hours ago
+- Zodda on Lucasfilm Reportedly Wants Taika Waititi to Develop a Star Wars Movie 2 hours ago

-- Sunspear on Introducing the Star Trek: Voyager Rewatch!
-3 hours ago
+- cap-mjb on Introducing the Star Trek: Voyager Rewatch!
+4 hours ago